 Some organizations expend energy and expenses on short-term solutions, expecting desired “big picture” results to materialize.
 But here’s the hard truth: there is no quick fix to culture.

 A consistent failure to achieve objectives or complete projects on time often reflects a deeper misunderstanding or apathy among employees about what they are working towards in the long term.
 This is why leaders must focus on clearly defining and creating a culture of commitment to Key Results: the three to five meaningful, measurable, and memorable organizational objectives that every employee should be working towards.

 Great leaders reinforce a culture of success every single day.
 This means demonstrating a personal commitment to learning, keeping communication clear and consistent, demonstrating ownership of problems, and focusing on Key Results.
-This consistent, proactive approach to leadership will lay the groundwork for a sustainable culture of success.
+This consistent, proactive approach to leadership will lay the groundwork for a sustainable, high performance culture.